Jonarzz/DotaResponsesRedditBot/README.md

 ##### 3.0:
 Major revamp for the bot
 Things that are new:
-* Moved from locally stored SQLite DBs to Cloud hosted Postgres DB.
+* Support sqlite, MySQL and PostgreSQL dbs via Pony-ORM.
 * Added caching for comment ids.
-* Better parsing of responses from wiki (handling punctutation, etc)
+* Better parsing of responses from wiki (handling punctuation, etc)
 * Better parsing for comments.
 * Reply to quoted text.